polodev/englishing/drafts/structures.md

+pronunciation should be non english locale. phonetic should be for english locale

 # words
 words(id, word, slug, pronunciation, phonetic, part_of_speech, source)   # pronunciation will be spatie Translatable word_meanings(id, word_id, meaning, slug, source, display_order)   # keep english meaning only